Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Image shows an order confirmation email with relevant product recommendations based on the customer’s most recent purchase.

-Your turn: Visit our help center to learn how to use product recommendations in your marketing.
+Your turn: Visit our Help Center to learn how to use product recommendations in your marketing.

 Maybe your customers have been raving about your hero product, and you’re releasing it in a new color this month.
-Palmer recommends creating a segment of customers who not only bought this exact SKU in any color, but also gave it a 4- or 5-star review.
+Palmer recommends creating a behavioral segment of customers who not only bought this exact SKU in any color, but also gave it a 4- or 5-star review.

 “Then, when you make your new product announcement email, you’re going to have a different variation of the campaign for that segment that says something like, ‘The product you love in a new color,’” he explains.